Eating because we are bored, stressed, angry, tired, or just simply craving something often has nothing to do with actually being hungry.

-Often we do not even realize we are busy with emotional eating, and when we do realize this, we don’t think it is much of a big deal.
+Often you do not even realise you are busy with emotional eating, and when you do realise this, you don’t think it is much of a big deal.
 But the truth is that it can be a very slippery slope, with a dangerous end.

-When you do realize that you have a problem with emotional eating, it is important to try and minimize it as much as possible.
+When you do realise that you have a problem with emotional eating, it is important to try and minimise it as much as possible.
 This can be done by replacing this bad habit with healthy or neutral ones.

 Replacement habits can take the form of exercise, reading, doing something with a friend (which doesn’t involve eating, of course), pursuing a hobby, or anything that you find keeps you busy and out of the fridge.